sebzuloaga/React-Tutorial/README.md

 A user types something new on the text field.
 Every new character (or white space) trigger the "onChange" event.
 The onChange event is handled by the methods "this.handleCityChange" and "this.handleCountryChange" which will log to the console the text value that has been included in the text input fields.
 Open the developer console and start typing on the text fields so that you can see the result.

 It is important to bind the methods you have just created so that they work with the current instance.
-We will clarify this a little bit later on.
+This step will be clarified during class, but if you want to learn more about it check this link https://reactjs.org/docs/faq-functions.html .
 Add the following two lines of code inside of your constructor after you have defined the state of the class:

 ```javascript